24i/vigour_concurrent-task/README.md

   // create a task runner with concurrency limit 2 const runner = concurrent(2, steps)

-  runner.addTask([
+  // this method can be called several times
+  // so to add more tasks on the go runner.addTask([
     { id: 'task1', seconds: 0.3, success: true },
     { id: 'task2', seconds: 0.7, success: true },